 Remembering everything you need to do to set up an RV at a campsite for the first time can be overwhelming!
 A checklist is helpful to have so that you don’t forget anything.
 Depending on what type of RV you have, your list will vary.
-Here is what we do when we arrive at a site with our 42 ft. fifth wheel!
+Here is what we do when we arrive at a site with our 42-feet fifth wheel!

 There will be signs explaining where to park while checking in.
-During check in you will most likely get a map of the property, info about the park and a site assignment.
+During check-in, you will most likely get a map of the property, info about the park, and a site assignment.

 Scout the space

 As we pull up, we get out and walk around the site.
 We make sure there isn’t any broken glass or debris in the site that could damage the rig.
 We take note of where the hookups are, so we know where to place the rig in the space.
-If you have slides, you’ll want to make sure you notice where trees, large rocks or electrical posts are.
+If you have slides, you’ll want to make sure you notice where trees, large rocks, or electrical posts are.
 You have to make sure your slides will have room to open fully!

 The way you pull in will vary, depending on whether you have a pull-through site or a back-in site.
-Pull through sites are the easiest to get into.
+Pull-through sites are the easiest to get into.
 You literally just pull on in!
-For back in sites, having a backup camera is extremely helpful.
+For back-in sites, having a backup camera is extremely helpful.
 If you don’t have one, hopefully you have a partner with you that can assist you!
 Your passenger should have a walkie talkie (because phones don’t always work in spotty service areas) and stand in the back of the site, helping guide the driver in.

 Disconnect the tow vehicle